Alaska

 Fairbanks

-In Fairbanks we again stayed at home stay.
-The hostess guided us about what to do in Fair Banks.
+Here we again stayed at home stay.
+The hostess guided us about what to do in Fairbanks.
 She showed some photographs of Northern lights taken by them.
 She also showed small pieces of gold that one finds in rivers on panning.
-We went to a museum in university, and we were surprised to meet a few Indian students who were studying Oil Technology courses.
+We went to see the museum in university, and we were surprised to meet a few Indian students who were studying Oil Technology courses.

-Another outing was an evening show of Aurelia Borealis in simple terms Northern lights on a multiple screen out in the open under the sky.
+Another outing was an evening show of Aurelia Borealis in simple terms, Northern lights on a multiple screen out in the open under the sky.
+This was located on the outskirts of the town.